pe8ter/pslint/README.md

 * `no-catch-expect`: Prevent calling Jasmine's `expect` and `expectAsync` functions within a `catch` block.
 If your test is supposed to throw an exception and you check that by calling `expect` within a `catch` block, then your test might incorrectly succeed if your code does not throw an exception.
 Using this rule forces you to move the `expect` _after_ the `catch` block.

+## Prerequisites

+This package is an extension of TSLint, therefore you must already have TSLint installed in your project.
+See https://github.com/palantir/tslint.

 ## Usage

 To consume these rules in your project, first install the module: